8bitbuddhist/PixelMaestro/docs/maestro.md

 # Maestro
 Maestros are responsible for coordinating multiple Sections.
-A Maestro isn't necessarily required, but it helps with abstracting away some of the management of multiple sections.
+Maestros also provide additional functionality such as setting global brightness levels.

 ## Contents
 1. [Creating a Maestro](#creating-a-maestro)